raspberrypilearning/cricket/en/step_2.md

 --- task ---

-To move the ball to the chose stump, it needs to point towards that stump and then move towards it, until it reaches it.
+To move the ball to the chosen stump, it needs to point towards that stump and then move towards it, until it reaches it.

 ```blocks3
 when I receive [New Ball v]